stevecordle/salesforce-api-php-wrapper/README.md

 If its an authentication exception such as an expired token this will be as `Crunch\Salesforce\Exceptions\AuthenticationException`, you can get the exact details using the methods `getMessage` and `getErrorCode`.

-All other errors will be `Crunch\Salesforce\Exceptions\RequestException`, the error response can be fetched using the method `getRequestBody`.
+All other errors will be `Crunch\Salesforce\Exceptions\RequestException`, the salesforce error will be in the message

 ```php
 try {